-Fortunately, air travel safety measures including contactless check-in, onboard hygiene, passenger cooperation and sanitized public spaces are already being implemented to help contain the spread of COVID-19.
-The biggest challenge for the airlines, airports and TSA Security checkpoints remains you — how to maintain social distancing during a vacation rush.
+Fortunately, air travel safety measures including contactless check-in, onboard hygiene and sanitized public spaces that help contain the spread of COVID-19 are here to stay.
+The biggest challenge for the airlines, airports and TSA Security checkpoints remains you — how to maintain mask usage and social distancing during the summer vacation rush.

 Should You Really Be Flying?